-Since Google announced that PageRank Score and PageRank toolbar would not be updated, the SEO agencies across the globe were on a lookout for an alternative to the popular tool.
+Ever since Google announced that PageRank Score and PageRank toolbar would not be updated, SEO agencies across the globe were on a lookout for an alternative to the popular tool.

 Mozbar, which uses Moz’s internal metrics to rate websites based on Domain Authority scores ranging from 0-100, became a quick winner in the space vacated by the PageRank Toolbar.